odlgroup/odl/doc/source/odl.set.space.rst

         A container for values for the element initialization

 **Returns:**
-    element : :class:`LinearSpaceVector`
+    element : `LinearSpaceVector`
         The new vector

 **Linear combination:** ``_lincomb(a, x1, b, x2, out)``

 This private method is the raw implementation (i.e. without error checking) of the linear combination ``out = a * x1 + b * x2``.
-:meth:`LinearSpace._lincomb` and its public counterpart :meth:`LinearSpace.lincomb` are used to covera range of convenience functions, see below.
+`LinearSpace._lincomb` and its public counterpart `LinearSpace.lincomb` are used to covera range of convenience functions, see below.

 **Parameters:**
     a, b : scalars, must be members of the space's ``field`` Multiplicative scalar factors for input vector ``x1`` or ``x2``, respectively
-    x1, x2 : :class:`LinearSpaceVector`
+    x1, x2 : `LinearSpaceVector`
         Input vectors
-    out : :class:`LinearSpaceVector`
+    out : `LinearSpaceVector`
         Element to which the result of the computation is written

 **Returns:** `None`